EdgeGallery/community/Security WG/Secure Design/Security Design Guide.md

 6.3 Protect the application's sessions from information leakage.
 Make sure that a session's data is not used or visible by other sessions.

+6.4 The session must be invalidated when the user logs out.

+6.5 Successful authentication and re-authentication must generate a new session and session id.

+## 7. Web Service Serurity

+7.1 The same encoding style must be between the client and the server.
+**Notice**: Different encodings between client and server can have security implications and have been used in the past to bypass validation and WAFs to perform XSS attacks.

+7.2 XML or JSON schema must be in place and verified before accepting input.
+**Notice**: Schema validation is the first level of defence against attacks on the application logic.

-## 7. Security Document
+## 8. Security Document

-7.1 All public function interfaces, RESTful interfaces, local function interfaces, command line interfaces, and default usernames and passwords used for identity authentication must be described in the low-level design (LLD) document.
+8.1 All public function interfaces, RESTful interfaces, local function interfaces, command line interfaces, and default usernames and passwords used for identity authentication must be described in the product or application document.
-**Notice**: All the preceding new interfaces must be described in the LLD document to help users better understand the corresponding modules.
+**Notice**: All the preceding new interfaces must be described application document to help users better understand the corresponding modules.

-7.2 External communication connections are necessary for system running and maintenance.
-All communication ports used must be described in the LLD document.
+8.2 External communication connections are necessary for system running and maintenance.
+All communication ports used must be described in the port matrix document.
 Dynamic listening ports must be limited to a proper range.
-**Notice**: If external communication ports are not described in the LLD document, user security configuration may be affected.
+**Notice**: If external communication ports are not described in the port matrix document, user security configuration may be affected.

 ## References